This page of the UBC Edgeworth Lab describes the Knowledge Mobilization (Kmb) and dissemination efforts of the UBC-Psychometric Research Initiative.

 Nonparticipation (Unit Nonresponse) In Surveys: A Practitioner’s’ Guide to the Conceptualization, Impact of, and Adjustment for Unit Nonresponse: click here to view

-II.
-Funding
+Current Funding

-1. The primary funding is the Tier 1 Canada Research Chair in Psychometrics and Measurement awarded to Professor Zumbo in 2020 by the Canada Research Chairs Program (CRCP) of the Government of Canada.
-This Tier 1 CRC is administered through the Social Sciences and Humanities Research Council (SSHRC) and is tenable for seven years, 2020-2027, renewable once.
 The central theme of Prof. Zumbo’s Tier 1 Canada Research Chair in Psychometrics and Measurement is Equity and Fairness at the Nexus of Data Science, Digital Innovation, and Social Justice— please see this brief video to learn more about his motivation for this line of research, feel free to his YouTube channel.

-2. Also, starting in 2015, the UBC-Psychometric Research Initiative has been partly funded by the UBC Paragon Research partnership led since its inception by Professor Zumbo in his role as the Paragon UBC Professor in Psychometrics and Measurement.
-In 2021 this groundbreaking 9-year partnership (2015-2024), its impact to date, and plans for the final stage were described in the video Impact of the Paragon UBC Professorship and the UBC-Paragon Partnership and the accompanying report titled Looking Back, Looking Ahead: Outcomes, Impacts, and Next Steps.
+From 2015 to the spring of 2024, the UBC-Psychometric Research Initiative was largely funded by the UBC Paragon Research partnership, which was led since its inception by Professor Zumbo in his role as the Paragon UBC Professor in Psychometrics and Measurement.
+In 2021, at the launch of the second agreement, this groundbreaking 9-year partnership (2015-2024), its impact to date, and plans for the final stage were described in the video Impact of the Paragon UBC Professorship and the UBC-Paragon Partnership and the accompanying report titled Looking Back, Looking Ahead: Outcomes, Impacts, and Next Steps.
+In the spring of 2021, Paragon Testing Enterprises (a subsidiary of UBC at the time) was acquired by Prometric Canada, whose parent company is Prometric LLC.